Merck Manual

 Clostridia bacteria, usually Clostridium perfringens, are often involved in abdominal infections, usually with other bacteria (called mixed anaerobic infections).

-Clostridial infections can develop when the intestine is torn.
-Clostridia can also infect the gallbladder and organs in the pelvis, such as the uterus, fallopian tubes, and ovaries.
+Clostridia bacteria can infect the intestine, the gallbladder, and organs in the pelvis, such as the uterus, fallopian tubes, and ovaries.
 Clostridia usually infect the uterus after delivery of a baby or after an abortion done in conditions that are not sterile.

 To diagnose clostridial abdominal and pelvic infections, doctors take samples of blood or infected tissue.
 These samples are examined and sent to a laboratory where bacteria, if present, can be grown (cultured) and identified.
 Doctors may take x-rays to check for gas produced by clostridia.

-Diagnosis of clostridial necrotizing enteritis is based on stool tests.
+Diagnosis of clostridial necrotizing enteritis is based on symptoms and stool tests.

 Treatment of clostridial necrotizing enteritis is with antibiotics.
 People who have very severe infections may need surgery.